 Posted on Leave a comment

-Bear KZN sea report Couta and Warm water
+Bear KZN sea report Good viz South and North coast

-Bear KZN sea report Couta and Warm water
+Bear KZN sea report Good viz South and North coast

 Hi peeps and welcome to another Bear report brought to you by Mydo bait swimmers.